evandisoft/RedOnion/Kerbalui/DevReadme.md

 Part of the reason I have not tried to make it perfect is that [imgui](https://docs.unity3d.com/Manual/GUIScriptingGuide.html) is hard for me to work with.

+**All elements must be constructed within the execution of the MonoBehaviour OnGUI update**.
+The reason is that certain objects that need to be initialized, like style, make calls to `GUI.`, which must be called within the execution of OnGUI.

 ## Types
 All the following GUI classes are Elements.